Start9Labs/documentation/site/source/user-manual/connecting/lan-setup/lan-browser/lan-ff.rst

     Firefox import certificate page

 #.
 Ensure the “Embassy Local Root CA” exists under “Start9 Labs”.
+If it does not appear, you may need to close the Certificates pop-up and re-open to refresh the list.
 Then click “OK” to save.

 #.
 Open a new tab in Firefox to apply the changes.
 If this does not work, quit and restart Firefox.